1969 Anguillian constitutional referendum

 A constitutional referendum was held in Anguilla on 6 February 1969.
-Following the 1967 uprising on the island, which had seen the local police force expelled, and a referendum on separation, British troops had taken over Anguilla, before leaving in January 1968.
+Following the 1967 uprising on the island, which had seen the local police force expelled, a referendum on separation was held.
 On 8 January 1969 Ronald Webster declared independence.
 A republican constitution was put forward and approved by 99.71% of voters.
-After the referendum, British troops returned to occupy the island on 19 March.
+After the referendum, British troops occupied the island on 19 March.

 Webster later proposed a referendum with three options; independence, association with the UK or remaining in the Saint Christopher-Nevis-Anguilla federation.
 Option two was later introduced without a vote, and Anguilla was administered separately from 1971, before being officially separated from Saint Kitts and Nevis in 1980.